A-star-logic/config-typescript/README.md

 Additionally, it export a single executable that will check the version of a package.

-## What and where

-Each subfolder exports config files for ESLint, Prettier, TSConfig and the bundlers/transpilers we use.

-- __common__: For shared configuration.
-This is not exported.
-- __backend & frontend__: For... backend code and web apps.
-The App folder is configured to transpile to ESM and `dist/` folders.
-The package folder is configured to transpile to ESM and `lib/` folders.
-- __library__: For any SDK or external module: the code will be transpiled to ES and CJS to `lib/` folders.

 ## How to use

 ### Verifier script